Feature Alignment as a Generative Process: Related Work

+Diffusion models is another method that can be utilized to generate samples that are statically comparable to a dataset \cite{diffusion1, diffusion2, diffusion3}.
+They are trained to predict the noise that is presented in a sample by repeatedly exposing them to increasing levels of noise as part of their training.
+The state-of-the-art capability of this method, which can generate samples with high fidelity and that are similar to the training dataset, is the primary benefit of using this method.
+On the other hand, diffusion models take a long time to sample because they require a large number of steps to denoise an image, which is a process that is very computationally intensive.

-There have been works combining autoencoders with GANs \citep{larsen_autoencoding_2016}.
-The work done in Refs. \cite{nguyen_synthesizing_2016,dosovitskiy_generating_2016} is related to ours.
-They synthesized new images with the same statistics as the training data by imputing features to a generator network.
-The main difference is that, in these previous articles, the features are obtained with a pretrained network.
+There have been works combining autoencoders with GANs \cite{larsen_autoencoding_2016}.
+The~work done in Refs.~\cite{nguyen_synthesizing_2016,dosovitskiy_generating_2016} is related to ours.
+They synthesized new images with the same statistics as the training data by inputting features to a generator network.
+The~main difference is that, in~these previous articles, the~features are obtained with a pretrained~network.

-Most works on reversibility consist in architectural changes of neural networks \citep{atapattu_improving_2019, schirrmeister_training_2018, grathwohl_ffjord:_2018, behrmann_invertible_2019, baird_one-step_2005}.
+Most works on reversibility consist in architectural changes of neural networks \cite{atapattu_improving_2019, schirrmeister_training_2018, grathwohl_ffjord:_2018, behrmann_invertible_2019, baird_one-step_2005}.
 These changes guarantee a one-to-one relationship between inputs and outputs.
-BiGAN \citep{donahue_adversarial_2017} constructs a generative network and a reverse network that inputs images back to noise, which can be used to obtain a latent representation of a data set directly.
+BiGAN \cite{donahue_adversarial_2017} constructs a generative network and a reverse network that inputs images back to noise, which can be used to obtain a latent representation of a dataset directly.
+Ref.~\cite{dong_deep_2021} shows that is possible to reverse neural networks in the case of reconstruction of~images.

-Local learning rules have been explored since Donald Hebb proposed a simple model for learning in the brain \citep{noauthor_d.o._1999}.
-The main advantage of this kind of learning algorithm is requiring lower memory resources.
-Some works are biologically inspired \citep{krotov_unsupervised_2019, lindsey_learning_2020}, while others focus solely on efficiency \citep{isomura_local_2016, isomura_error-gated_2018}.
-There is a growing body of work discussing whether the brain does backpropagation \citep{whittington_theories_2019, song_can_2020}, with some approximations for training artificial neural networks \citep{millidge_activation_2020, salvatori_predictive_2021, lillicrap_backpropagation_2020}.
+Local learning rules have been explored since Donald Hebb proposed a simple model for learning in the brain~\cite{noauthor_d.o._1999}.
+The~main advantage of this kind of learning algorithm is requiring lower memory resources.
+Some works are biologically inspired~\cite{krotov_unsupervised_2019, lindsey_learning_2020}, while others focus solely on efficiency~\cite{isomura_local_2016, isomura_error-gated_2018, wang2021revisiting, guo_backlink:_2022}.
+There is a growing body of work discussing whether the brain does backpropagation~\cite{whittington_theories_2019, song_can_2020}, with~some approximations for training artificial neural networks~\cite{millidge_activation_2020, salvatori_predictive_2021, lillicrap_backpropagation_2020, laskin2021parallel}.